-Fractionalization along dimensions like ethnicity or class can undermine economic performance.
-This paper investigates how fractionalization affects social groups' abilities to respond to economic shocks in the context of Korea in the 70s.
-The unique Korean social context isolates one dimension of fractionalization: the density of family clans that shared the same parental lineage.
+Social fractionalization along dimensions like ethnicity or class can stunt economic development.
+This paper investigates how fractionalization affects a group's ability to respond to economic shocks by studying rural South Korea in the 1970s.
+The fractionalization of rural Korean society can be proxied by clan homogeneity-the density of family clans that share the same parental lineage.
 I combine this cross-sectional variation with the time variation in market access created by the construction of a new bridge, the Namhae bridge, in 1973.
-I test if less fractionalized groups experienced faster productivity growth following the construction of the Namhae bridge.
-I find that homogeneous villages display higher agricultural investments and productivity growth than heterogeneous villages.
-Homogeneous villages were better able to exploit opportunities created by the bridge via local public goods provision.
-Finally, heterogeneous villages do catch up, consistent with spillovers or demonstration effects.
+I test whether less fractionalized groups experienced faster productivity growth following the construction of the Namhae bridge.
+I find that homogeneous villages displayed higher agricultural investments and productivity growth than heterogeneous villages.
+Homogeneous villages better exploited opportunities created by the bridge by providing complementary local public goods more effectively than heterogeneous villages.
+Finally, heterogeneous villages did catch up, consistent with spillovers or demonstration effects.